kien286/Attention-Recode/README.md

 # Attention-Recode
-A re-implementation of the famous Attention is What You Need
+A re-implementation of the famous Attention is All You Need